-

 • Sour candies and confectionery products

-• Herbal food supplements
+• Herbal dietary supplements

 • Cosmetic products (scrubs, gentle peels) for their keratolytic action